kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

-OIDC configuration is discovered at <issuerUrl>/.well-known/openid-configuration The discovery override defines any properties that should override this discovery configuration https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata todo (fabian) maybe create this without jwks_uri, since <company> doesn't have one. todo (fabian) look into oauth2, to see if it's part of plain oauth2 spec.
+OIDC configuration is discovered at <issuerUrl>/.well-known/openid-configuration The discovery override defines any properties that should override this discovery configuration https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata

 ```yaml
 "authEndpoint": string